 If you start in Fethiye, the next village is just 8km away – it is the ghost town of Kayaköy that is worth some exploring.
 You might want to look for a Couchsurfing host here – that way, your first day of walking will be short and relaxed.
 (We walked this part after coming back to Fethiye.)

 If you start in Ölüdeniz like me, you will get a supreme view of the coastline right from the beginning.

 How far do I have to walk every day?

 The two of us love to hike in the mountains, on the other hand, we are not in a great condition.
 We like to eat a lot and lay on the couch too.
 (To tell you the truth, I am perfectly fine with staying indoors for DAYS and working on this blog.)(Cough cough, hope it shows.)
 We divided the way in portions of more or less 10 km a day and it was enough for us – some days we walked for four-five hours because of the hard terrain.

 I wrote more on how we divided the journey in this itinerary, so hop over:

 November offers good weather for walking; while it gets a bit cold at night, the days are sunny and the trails are empty; more so in the current political situation (autumn 2016) where only a small portion of the usual number of tourists decided to visit Turkey.

 If your adventurous spirit, hiking ambitions and love for camping still bring you here, make sure to share your impressions with me!
 Oh, and be careful about snakes and scorpions.
 And drink lots of water.

-Wikipedia is also a great source on the Lycian way, be sure to check it out.
+Wikipedia has a great resource on the Lycian way, be sure to check it out.